hextechpal/segmenter/README.md

 }
 ```

-### Consumer
+## Consumer

 Similar to the stream you can register the consumer using the segmenter.
 A stream should be registered with the
-segmenter before you register the consumer. if not you will get NonExistentStream error
+segmenter before you register the consumer.
+If not you will get ErrorNonExistentStream

 ```go
 // Here we are registering a consumer